ifmeo-hamburg/seaocn/seaocn-cb/topics/field_operations.md

+---
+:orphan:
+---
+# Field Operations

-# Cruise planning: Funding & International context
+## Funding & International context

 Beyond just the science and the technical requirements of a cruise, you also need to consider the funding constraints and international context of a cruise.